 It’s the first of many images of wide open eyes (and references to eye sockets) in a story stalked by an unseen beast whose gaze kills.
 The terror it arouses at Hogwarts is foreshadowed in the illustration at the end of The Philosopher’s Stone that shows the reflection of Professor Quirrell lifting up a fold in the back of his turban to reveal the red eye of He Who Must Not Be Named.

-Kay proves he can do gross… The sketchy picture of Ron vomiting slugs is followed with a full-page spread decorated with more slugs dragging trails of bright yellow bile.
+Kay proves he can do gross in the sketchy picture of Ron vomiting slugs followed by a full-page spread decorated with slugs dragging trails of bright yellow bile.
 The artist’s attempts to create something like cinematic special effects are more mixed than magical.
-Harry’s figure on his maiden voyage on Floo powder should look as if it were speeding out of control instead of frozen in one moment (if indeed that’s posssible).
+Harry’s figure on his maiden voyage on Floo powder should look as if it were speeding out of control instead of frozen in one moment (if indeed that’s possible).
 When Harry bursts through the window in Tom Riddle’s diary, he seems to have fallen into an Abstract Expressionist painting instead of a memory strategically selected by his nemesis.

 The October 2016 publication date for The Chamber of Secrets must have obliged Kay to repeat himself, not having the time to realize more of those important but potentially difficult scenes like the magnificent aerial view of St. Pancras, Hagrid making his way down Knockburn Alley, or the tense interview between Aragog, Harry, Ron, and Fang.
 For my money, the three following illustrations are critical to establishing the novel’s mood (and play to Kay’s strengths) than do the two pictures of Dudley stuffing his face or the crowds of garden gnomes, Cornish pixies, and spiders.Architectural subjects are one of Kay’s fortes.
-Yet it is easy to understand why he chose to draw a frieze of high relief figures disporting themselves delightfully in medieval bathrooms instead of the entrance the Chamber of Secrets.
-Moaning Myrtle’s bathroom may be in desperate need of remodeling, but that sink cannot have survived intact after a thousand years’ of abuse by school children with magical powers.
+Yet it is easy to understand why he chose to draw a frieze of high relief figures romping in medieval bathrooms instead of the entrance the Chamber of Secrets.
+Moaning Myrtle’s bathroom may be in desperate need of remodeling, but that sink cannot have survived intact after a thousand years’ of abuse by school children with magical powers!
 More to the point, where is Dumbledore’s office, a scene tailor-made for Kay, which I would have been willing to trade for the four new blocks of Diagon Alley?
 Why is there no stupendous view of the Chamber, with its columns, serpentine decorations, and ominous statue of Salazar Slytherin with the weedy beard down to his feet?
 The spread with the basilisk’s gigantic moulted skin with small figures of Ron, Harry, and Lockhart in the middle distance is nothing more than a teaser.

 Nor is it clear why there are no pictures anywhere of the two most important actors in the drama–Ginny Weasley with her vivid red hair and Tom Riddle.
 Perhaps Kay was unable to find the right models in the time he had to complete the set of illustrations.
 As wonderful as the pictures of Sir Patrick brandishing his severed head astride his skeletal steed, a rueful Hagrid, or the label for Skelegro are, they are no substitute for seeing the handsome, charming and utterly ruthless sixteen-year old shimmer in and out of focus.
 Too many missed opportunities ultimately diminish the novel.
-I wish the publisher had done away with most of the black pages, which are the equivalent of movie music that tells members of the audience what to feel, instead of trusting their imagination.
+I wish the publisher had done away with most of the black pages, which are the equivalent of movie music that tells members of the audience what to feel, instead of trusting their imaginations.
 Sections with the pages specially patterned with shadowy outlines of snake scales, spider webs, lime green triangles, and imitation foxing don’t add enough to the reading experience to deprive readers of a chance to see Fawkes fly off with Harry, Ron, Ginny, and Lockhart, after those tantalizing pictures of soaring birds (and magical cars) in the novel’s opening chapters.
 If it were up to me, I’d give Kay the time he needs to draw the illustrations The Prisoner of Azkhaban that will bring the story to life.